 It is very common for Physio’s to see overload injuries present in January and February, as people go from nothing to everything with their New Year’s resolutions.
 It is important to gradually increase your activity load, while ensuring you balance this with stretching / mobility exercises, good diet for fuel and appropriate footwear (the old runner’s at the back of the cupboard that you’ve had for 4 years probably need replacing) to minimise the risk of injury and help keep you on a steady pathway towards your goals.

 For example, if you’ve been working from home for the last 9 months, barely doing 2500 steps/day and only going for a 20-30min walk once a week, don’t try run 5km 3-4 x week in January!
 Start with walking for 45min a day, which with other incidental exercise should get you towards 10,000 steps.
 Then in a couple of weeks introduce a jog:walk program 2-3 x week, which initially may be 30sec jog:30sec walk, for a total of 20min.
 Over coming weeks you can build this up to 1min jog:30sec walk, 2min jog:30sec walk, 5min jog:30sec walk and eventually a 20-25min jog.
 There are some great apps out there, such as “Couch to 5km”, that can guide you with increasing your running gradually, or ask your Physio to help write you a more specific and personalised plan.

-If you have any questions or would like to speak to me about goal setting and cross training to minimise the risk of injury please don’t hesitate to get in contact.
+If you have any questions or would like to speak to us about goal setting and cross training to minimise the risk of injury please don’t hesitate to get in contact, or book online.